 Based on this week's weather forecast calling for rain, the remaining snowpack is expected to melt and cause water levels to rise again across the watershed.

-Ice cover on rivers and streams may breakup as a result of warm temperatures and higher flows, increasing the risk of ice jams and associated overbank flooding.
+Ice cover in rivers and streams may break up due to warm temperatures and higher flows, increasing the risk of ice jams and associated overbank flooding.

-Higher than normal water levels may cause nuisance flooding in low-lying areas.
+Higher than normal water levels may also cause nuisance flooding in low-lying areas.

-Residents are advised to stay away from rivers as the forecasted weather may rapidly increase river flows and banks might be unstable and slippery.
+Residents are advised to stay away from rivers as the weather forecast may rapidly increase river flows, and banks might be unstable and slippery.
 Parents are encouraged to explain these dangers to their children.

 - Ensuring sump pump is clear, in good working condition and has a backwater valve on it.

 - Having a portable generator and backup pump available.

 - Ensuring downspouts are clear and the outlet is at least 3 m from the dwelling.

 - Removing or securing items that might float away as flows increase.

 - Removing valuable items from basements or lower floors that could be subject to flooding.